-The Walk and Turn is the famous roadside test in which the officer instructs the driver to walk on a real or imagined straight line, turn, and come back.
-It is what's known as a divided attention test; you will be instructed to walk heel-to-toe in a straight line while following other instructions and balancing your hands outward.
+The Walk and Turn is the famous roadside test in which the officer instructs the driver to walk along a real or imagined straight line, then turn and come back.
+It's what's known as a "divided attention" test; you will be instructed to walk heel-to-toe in a straight line while following other instructions and balancing your hands outward.

 The One-Leg Stand

 Aptly named, the One-Leg Stand test requires you to stand on one leg without losing your balance.
 You will be required to stand with one leg straight (foot on the ground) and the other leg bent with your foot hovering about six inches off the ground.
 Once the test begins, you will be asked to count by one-thousands (e.g., "one thousand one, one thousand two...") until you are told the test has been completed.